 1. Distraction

-Distraction involves actively thinking about and paying attention to something interesting and engaging.
-The goal is to give your mind something else to think about instead of the distressing thoughts.3,4 Distracting yourself is not the same as denying or avoiding problematic thoughts; instead, you’re directly altering the direction of thoughts by giving yourself permission to think about something else.3
+Distraction involves actively paying attention to something enjoyable and engaging, offering your mind an alternative to distressing thoughts.3,4 Distracting yourself is not the same as denying or avoiding problematic thoughts.
+Instead, you directly alter the direction of thoughts by permitting yourself to think about something else.3

 Research supports the effectiveness of distraction as a healthy way to deal with negative thoughts.
-In a study published in 1993 in the journal Cognition and Emotion, participants living with depression who ruminated about their problems for eight minutes experienced worsening symptoms.
-Those who actively practiced distraction by focusing on descriptions of places and objects for the same amount of time experienced a significant improvement in mood and symptoms.8
+In one study, participants with depression ruminating about their problems for eight minutes experienced worsening symptoms.
+Those who actively practiced distraction by focusing on descriptions of places and objects for the same period experienced a significant improvement in mood and symptoms.8

-To be most effective, distraction (which can be physical or mental) must be enjoyable or interesting.
-The specific distraction doesn’t matter as long as you’re engaged and paying attention.
-One important caveat is that you should do only one thing at a time rather than multitasking.
-Trying to concentrate on more than one thing increases mental stress, overloads the brain, and can cause it to default to unwanted thoughts.4
+Distraction (physical or mental) must be enjoyable or intriguing to be effective.
+The specific distraction doesn’t matter if you are engaged and paying attention.
+One important caveat is you should do only one thing at a time rather than multitasking.
+Concentrating on more than one thing increases mental stress, overloads the brain, and can cause a default to unwanted thoughts.4

 2. Meditation & Prayer

-Prayer is a type of meditation that involves purposefully connecting with a higher power for spiritual growth and meaning.
+Prayer is a meditation involving purposefully connecting with a higher power for spiritual growth and meaning.
 Turning worries over to a higher power has been helpful for many people in quieting thoughts and calming the mind.

 3. Mindfulness

-Mindfulness is part of meditation, but it’s also a way of living that involves paying complete attention to the present.
-Mindfulness strengthens mental control to help redirect thoughts.4 Rather than remaining stuck, when you use all your senses to attend to the moment, your negative thoughts gradually lose power.
+Mindfulness is part of meditation and a way of living that involves paying complete attention to the present.
+Mindfulness strengthens mental control to help redirect thoughts.4 When you use your senses to attend to the moment, your negative thoughts gradually lose power rather than remaining stuck.
 Even in times of stress, mindfulness allows you to stay centered and take constructive action.9

 4. Acceptance

-Acceptance doesn’t mean giving up, giving in, or resigning yourself to unwanted, bothersome thoughts.
-With acceptance, you allow the thoughts to exist rather than trying to stop them, change them, or otherwise struggle against them.
-By letting them exist but choosing not to fight or suppress them, you take away their power and grip on you.3 Studies support the effectiveness of acceptance in dealing with unwanted thoughts.6
+Acceptance does not mean giving up, giving in, or resigning yourself to unwanted, bothersome thoughts.
+With acceptance, you allow the thoughts to exist rather than trying to stop, change, or struggle against them.
+You take away their power and grip on you by letting them exist.3 Studies support the effectiveness of acceptance in dealing with unwanted thoughts.6

 Acceptance and commitment therapy (ACT) is a research-based approach to mental health that helps people notice their thoughts and observe them curiously without judgment, criticism, or argument.10 Then, you learn to go beyond thoughts to live mindfully, taking committed action to what you value for yourself and your life.10